parmer110/analyze_h_5/REAMDME.md

 ### General Notes
 - Maintain separate branches for Windows and Linux versions.
 - Regularly merge changes from the main branch to keep both versions up-to-date.

+## Efficient Data Manipulation:
+Use list comprehensions or batch processing to handle large data sets.
+Minimize the number of times you access the workbook.